 Whether you’re looking for an educational experience or just something unique to see that’s not your typical Vegas, there is something for everyone.
 Many of these Las Vegas museums are FREE or offer discounts on admission as well, now who doesn’t love that?

 We make every effort to make sure everything on Vegas Living on the Cheap is 100% accurate.
-Stay tuned for any updates regarding events and promotions around the city as we begin to reopen.
 Please bear with us as we navigate this new territory and strive to give you the most relevant information.
 Please also remember that masks are required for entry at this time.

 Best Museums on the Las Vegas Strip and Downtown